-In last month’s blog, we shared the process to create a successful mobile application, focusing on core app functionality & features.
+In last month’s blog, we shared the process to create a successful mobile application, focusing on core app functionality & mobile app features.
 If you implemented our recommendations, your team has wireframed a blueprint of the core purpose and functions of the app.
 You’ve tested, tracked, and communicated to agree upon your Minimal Viable Product (MVP).

 And remember – just like any other type of software application, development, or website design, everything comes back to communicating with your customer to make their experience with your brand superb.
 Having a solid plan for your mobile app systems and effectively communicating that plan into action is the key to a successful mobile app.

-1. A Responsive Design
+1. Responsive Mobile App Design Features

 With mobile users expected to reach five billion by year-end, app functionality, efficiency, and a responsive design that works well across all mobile platforms – iOS and Android – phones, tablets and now watches – is imperative.
-It is also important your smart phone application easily integrates with other features and tools on any device and supports mobile functions, like the ability to work offline.
+It is also important your smart phone application easily integrates with other app features and tools on any device and supports mobile functions, like the ability to work offline.

 If users don’t like the mobile app design and it’s not easy to use, they will give up quickly.
 This also plays into the MVP.